 Endometriosis is a chronic inflammatory disorder.
-It occurs when tissue that lines your uterus, called endometrium, grows outside of your uterus.
+It occurs when tissue that resembles the uterine lining, called endometrium, grows outside of your uterus.
 This includes places like the ovaries, fallopian tubes, and outer surfaces of your intestines.

 This tissue can grow and bleed like the tissue in your uterus.
 It can also form endometrial lesions, which can cause inflammation and scarring, leading to:

 - painful periods

 - pelvic pain before your periods

 - pain during sexual intercourse